by Karl Martz, 1957

 What's ? ~~~ Site Map/Index

 Karl Martz (1912-1997) produced ceramic art from 1934 through the early 1990's.
 He founded the Ceramic Arts Program in the Department of Fine Arts at Indiana University (Bloomington) in 1945, where he taught studio ceramics and ceramic history until his retirement in 1977.
 While on sabbaticals, he worked in New York City (1952), Kyoto (1963) and Mashiko Japan (1971).
-Examples of his work are in the permanent collections of the Smithsonian Institution in Washington DC, the Museum of Modern Art in Tokyo, the Museum of Decorative Arts in Lisbon, the Museum of Contemporary Crafts in New York, the Walker Art Center in Minneapolis, the IBM Corporation, the Minnesota Museum of Art in St. Paul, the Hall Collection at the University of Nebraska, and several museums in Indiana including the Indiana University Art Museum and the Indianapolis Museum of Art.
+Examples of his work are (or were) in the permanent collections of the Smithsonian Institution in Washington DC, the Museum of Modern Art in Tokyo, the Museum of Decorative Arts in Lisbon, the Museum of Contemporary Crafts in New York, the Walker Art Center in Minneapolis, the IBM Corporation, the Minnesota Museum of Art in St. Paul, the Hall Collection at the University of Nebraska, and several museums in Indiana including the Indiana University Art Museum and the Indianapolis Museum of Art.
 Karl published numerous articles in Ceramics Monthly, and was a founding member, President (1965-6), and Fellow of the National Council on Education for the Ceramic Arts (NCECA).
 In 1992, Karl was inducted as a Fellow of the American Craft Council.
-Some of his work has been auctioned on the Internet.
+Some of his work has been auctioned.

 Karl's great talent and skill were matched by equally great humility.
 Those who knew him will remember his quiet, unassuming and down-to-earth manner.
 Although most of his work was in ceramics, Karl was also a talented illustrator and painter.
 As a teacher, he encouraged creativity and individuality, and was revered by many later-prominent students.
 In addition to being highly creative and working in many genres, he was a meticulous and technically-minded craftsman, loving tools and materials possessed of quality and beauty.
 Becky has observed that Karl enjoyed making tools as much as using them.
 Throughout his career, he was fascinated by glazes and glaze chemistry, constantly experimenting with glaze tests and often writing about his results.
 Karl never did high-quantity production pottery, preferring to craft unique, one-of-a-kind studio works.